tpape/Dynlocal/README.md

 #### UC_6 - Search criteria

-The user will be able to filter his search result with :
+The user will be able to filter his search results with :
 - Location and radius
 - Key words
 - Pre-defined Tags